bryanlyp/rust_rubiks_cube/README.md

 # Rubik's Cube in Rust
 This is a 3x3 Rubik's Cube implemented in Rust.

-Code is functional and implements functions for rotation of different faces in clockwise and counter-clockwise directions.
-More functions will be added in to assist with usability.
+Code is currently working, i.e. it is acheiving its intended function of simulating a Rubik's Cube by allowing one to rotate the faces of the cube in both clockwise and counter-clockwise directions.
+More functions will be added in the future to enable a more interactive game.

 The cube implemented has faces indexed in the following order:
 - Front face: 0